abdulmanafpv/Face-Biometric-Web-App/README.md

  This WebApp is used for live monitoring people by recognizing their faces, using IP camera

  ## Features of this Web App.
+1. Monitoring Peoples Name
+2. We can Monitor specific peoples, this help to catch theifs and criminals
+3. We can take unknown peoples photos for monitoring future purposes